fosterrath-mila/ift6759/agenda.md

 ## Deadlines

+- Each team needs to do the peer code review before __Monday, February 11th at 11:59pm__.

 - Each team needs to provide the deliverable (report + code + best model) corresponding to a block at the latest on __Friday, February 8th at 11:59pm__.